Siguza/v0rtex/docs/index.md

 ## Introduction

-On December 5th, [windknown][windknown] posted about an IOSurface mach port UaF on the [Pangu blog][blog], which [had been fixed in iOS 11.2](https://support.apple.com/en-us/HT208334) and apparent reported by [Ian Beer][ianbeer].
+On the 5th of December, [windknown][windknown] posted about an IOSurface mach port UaF on the [Pangu blog][blog], which [had been fixed in iOS 11.2](https://support.apple.com/en-us/HT208334) and apparently reported by [Ian Beer][ianbeer].
 Now I neither speak Chinese nor really trust Google Translate with details, but the PoC on the Pangu blog was enough to illustrate the vulnerability and get me going. :P

 There are a lot of things referenced in this write-up that I have not or only partially explored.
 I'll likely come back to expand or correct these once I learn more, but I wanted to get this write-up out as a sort of documentation for other devs who might wanna chip in.